 She has traveled as a passenger on Russian icebreakers, as an art and photography lecturer on adventure cruises, and on her own in a small motor sailor, the Golden Fleece.
 She also participated with The South African Penguin Study on Robben Island, South Africa, part of a project with The Southern African Foundation for the Conservation of Coastal Birds (SANCCOB).
+As a “citizen scientist” she has collected air samples on Antarctic Expeditions to measure carbon dioxide levels for the GNS Science and NIWA Project funded by the Royal Society of New Zealand Marsden Program.
+Ms. L’Heureux explores the Arctic Regions, especially the Kamchatka Region of Russia, by participating on a joint venture with the London Zoo in an on-going attempt to preserve a highly endangered, and barely known, Spoon-billed Sandpaper.

 Ms. L’Heureux’ travels have resulted in two books.
 The photographs of penguins in the Good Day Book came from ten different expeditions that she made to Antarctica.
 Faces from the Southern Ocean, Ms. L’Heureux’ most recent book conveys the sense of intimacy she experienced when she first saw the ‘faces’ of the amazing wildlife that inhabit the Antarctica continent.
 She was captivated by faces such as those of the Wandering Albatross, the Elephant Seal, the Emperor and Royal Penguins.